rmassidda/pds19-spo/report.md

 An alternative approach is to use a unique queue, used by the main thread to push the coordinates of a chunk to the workers.
 This solution is applicable via git using the command `git apply queue.patch`.

-By default the MapReduce constructor forces the correlation between threads and cores, but this can be demanded by the user using an optional boolean argument when creating the object that provokes the constructor to call `pthread_setaffinity_np` for each thread.
+By default the MapReduce constructor doesn't force the correlation between threads and cores, but this can be demanded by the user at compile time using an optional boolean argument when creating the object that provokes the constructor to call `pthread_setaffinity_np` for each thread.

 `main.cpp` is used to merge the business logic and the parallelization mechanism, depending on the $n_w$ provided it can sequentially compute the swarm particle optimization ( $n_w = 0$ ), or in parallel using the map-reduce or the FastFlow approach.